imranprice96/user-message-board/README.md

 # user-message-board

-Message board with user sign up made with nodejs (express) and mongoosedb The goal was to demonstrate the use of user authentication using passportJS and bcrypt
+Message board with user sign up made with nodejs and mongodb using express and mongoose.
+The goal was to demonstrate the use of user authentication using passportJS and bcrypt

 # features